Spkap/AgriVerify/README.md

 5. Generate QR codes for certified crops.
 6. Use the verification page to scan QR codes and view crop certification details.

+## Note:

-Note: Given this implementation:
+Given this implementation:

 - You can register as many unique farmers as there are Ethereum addresses.
 - Each unique Ethereum address can only register once as a farmer.
 - One registered farmer can register as many crops as he wants.

-Further improvements:

-- Auto-approval system
-- Adding more details about farmer and crop, such as farm location, registration date, etc.
-- Implementing farmer ratings or reputation system
-- Implementing a token reward system:
-  - We could reward farmers with tokens for successful certifications

 ## Smart Contract